-We are severing our links with the East Kent Railway, and all our carriages and spares have now moved to other locations.
+We have severed our links with the East Kent Railway, and all our carriages and spares have now moved to other locations.
 This has cost a considerable sum of money so any donations would be very welcome.
 This decision has not been taken lightly, but to remain at the EKR would have put the EPBPG, as a registered charity, at considerable risk.

 New Home for 68001 and 7105

 MLV 68001 and Cep 7105 trailer coaches have moved to the Epping Ongar Railway, the motor coaches will follow once they have been rebuilt.
 We are delighted to be working with the EOR, a truly fantastic railway and a great day out.
 We thank the team at the EOR for all their hard work in seeing the vehicles in.
 A new and exciting chapter has begun!
 Trailer coaches 70235 and 69013 are pictured at North Weald.
 See Preservation Page for latest progress.